nethackscoreboard-org/matter/README.md

       "non" : "non-aligned"
     }

-"nh\_aligns\_def" assigns alignment's full name to three-letter shortcode.
+`nh\_aligns\_def` assigns alignment's full name to three-letter shortcode.
 All alignments that can appear in any of the processed variants must be listed here.

     "nh_genders_def" : {
       "mal" : "male",